harishasan/ml_pipeline/README.md

 ## Part 1
 ### Goal
-Build a pipeline that is given input directories, it should loads required data, find relationships between data, and return a list of tuples each containing an individual data point.
+Build a pipeline that is given input directories, it should load required data, find relationships between data, and return a list of tuples each containing an individual data point.

 ### Solution
 [data_pipeline.py](https://github.com/harishasan/ml_pipeline/blob/master/core/data_pipeline.py) contains the driver code for this part.
 It has a method `load_all_data` which performs the required operation.
 To run this part, go to [main.py](https://github.com/harishasan/ml_pipeline/blob/master/main.py) and un-comment line #48 and run following command on terminal: